kendru/kendru.github.com/_posts/2019-09-04-clojurescript-in-the-javascript-ecosystem.md

 Clojure to enable more productive and enjoyable development.

 > **Clojure(Script)**
+>
 > You may have noticed several times where I have used the terms "Clojure" and
 > "ClojureScript" interchangeably.
 Clojure as a language has implementations that
 > compile to both Java bytecode and to JavaScript.
 Some of the potential confusion
-> comes from the fact that "Clojure" refers to both the language its Java
+> comes from the fact that "Clojure" refers to both the language and its Java
 > implementation.
 I will follow the general pattern of the Clojure community of
 > using the two terms interchangeably when talking about the language itself and
 > using "ClojureScript" when discussing the ecosystem or language features that